carlstep/max_expense_app_3/README.md

 - in main.dart, wrap the column, with the UserTransactions(), with a SingleChildScrollView widget. this creates a box for items within to scroll.
 THIS ALLOWS THE ITEMS AND THE ENTRY FORM TO SCROLL.
 - in transaction_list.dart, wrap the highest level column() with a container() widget, set the height to 400, then wrap the column() with a SingleChildScroView widget. this will ensure the list is scrollable, but the form will not.

+91 Working with ListViews

+an alternative solution to wrapping transaction.map column with a SingleChilScrollView widget is to use ListView

+replace Column() of transactions.map with ListView()

+becareful of `viewport`, ListView has an infinite height because the number of items are unknown.
+Wrapping the ListView with a container, and set height, gives the ListView a height.

+have two options - ListView(children: []), and wrapped with Container() or ListView.builder().
+ListView.builder will only load what is visible.
+Should be used for long lists and lists of unknown length.